Modifiers and Custom Gates

 Complex is a complex number representation provided by the framework.
 It has two

-Double parameters: one for the real part and one for the imaginary part.
-Scotty provides two implicit conversions for custom matricies of complex numbers:
+Float parameters: one for the real part and one for the imaginary part.
+Gates use a more bare-bones representation of the matrix for performance reasons:

 To define a custom parametric gate use another